Cherry Craisin Oat Bars

-- Stir your egg, sugar, margarine mixture constantly.
-If left still even for a second, you might begin to cook the eggs and that's not what you want.
+- Stir your egg, sugar, and margarine mixture constantly.
+If left still even for a second, you might begin to cook the eggs, and that's not what you want.

 - I wrap my bars in wax paper in an "accordion style" for home snacking or individually to take on the go.

 These bars are not rock hard like a granola bar.
 They're a little bit fragile.
 Keeping them in the frig helps to keep them a little stiffer.
 Did I mention how much I love the craisins?
 I am crazy for craisins.
 I love working with them.
 They come in different flavors, and you can find them in the same section as traditional raisins.
 They're made by Ocean Spray, and I buy them on a regular basis for snacking and baking.